nvidia-cosmos/cosmos-predict2/documentations/performance.md

 ### Sparse Attention powered by [NATTEN](https://natten.org)
-Video2World offers variants trained with sparse attention, which can accelerate inference up to 2.5X on the Hopper and Blackwell architectures.
+Video2World offers variants trained with sparse attention, which can accelerate inference up to 2.5X on the Hopper and Blackwell architectures with comparable quality.
 This feature is only available for 720p inference, and only on NVIDIA GPUs with compute capability 9.0 or 10.0.